aaron-grau/curic/javascript/readings/rails-api.md

 `app/views/api/cats/index.json.jbuilder` so our new `Api:CatsController` can
 find it.
 Now we can access our api endpoint and our HTML view on `localhost:3000/api/cats` and `localhost:3000/cats`, respectively.

-## Conclusion

-We hope you have enjoyed eviserating this Rails web app and turning it into a lean / mean / data-focused API with us.

 [wiki]: https://en.wikipedia.org/wiki/Web_API